Japanese JLPT Grammar Point

 Key Takeaways

-• ~わけがない expresses impossibility or strong disbelief.
+• ~わけがない expresses strong impossibility based on logical reasoning.

 Quick Recap Quiz